modelscope/Katz/artifact_evaluation.md

 #### 2. Nirvana

-First, generate cached images required by Nirvana.
+First, generate the cached images required by Nirvana.
 The cached images will be saved in the `./images_sdxl_t2i_nirvana_cache/` directory.

+You can skip this step.
+Note that the process of generating these images takes hours.
+Therefore, we have generated them and cached them in the provided container.

 ```bash
 $ python baselines/gen_partiprompts_detail_t2i_nirvana_cache.py